hamzayousuf121/hamzayousuf121/README.md

 ## I'm Student, Developer and Open Source Contributor!
 - 🔭 I’m currently working in Treasury cube!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and learn new technology
 - ⚡ Fun fact: I love to play Cricket, Music and Outing with Friends

 ### Connect with me: